Ortem Technologies

 What Docker Does

 Docker is a containerisation platform.
-It packages your application and all its dependencies (runtime, libraries, config) into a single portable image that runs identically on any machine with Docker installed.
+It packages your application and all its dependencies — the runtime, libraries, configuration, and everything else needed to run the software — into a single portable image that runs identically on any machine with Docker installed.

 What Kubernetes Does